 - Fund investors will benefit from a community-focused initiative providing a reasonable investment return, together with significant value to our local community.

-What has to happen before the Loan Fund is launched?
+What has to happen before the Island Loan Fund is launched?

-- We must establish policies and procedures that follow the appropriate regulatory requirements monitored by Washington State’s Department of Financial Institutions.
+- We are working on adopting the policies and procedures that follow the appropriate regulatory requirements monitored by Washington State’s Department of Financial Institutions.